Jacob974/Explorer_Game/README.md

 # Tank_Game
-A 2D game about tanks

-# this is a test game I'm making with SDL
+This is a 2D game I'm making with SDL.
+I'm mainly just doing this to learn how game developement works